godlikepanos/anki-3d-engine/README.md

 	git clone https://github.com/godlikepanos/anki-3d-engine.git anki

 AnKi's build system is using `CMake`.
 A great effort was made to ease the building process that's why the number of external dependencies are almost none.

 3.1 On Linux
 ------------

 Prerequisites:

-- Cmake 3.10 and up
+- Cmake 3.15 and up
-- GCC 5.0 and up or Clang 6.0 and up
+- GCC 12.0 and up or Clang 18.0 and up
-- libx11-dev installed
-- libxrandr-dev installed
-- libx11-xcb-dev installed
-- [Optional] libxinerama-dev if you want proper multi-monitor support
+- Various dev libaries.
+To install them all in one go just install `libsdl2-dev` or `libsdl3-dev` (AnKi has the same dependencies as SDL).

 To build the release version: